M0ses/kanku/page/getting_started/index.md

     # cd in project's directory
     cd MyProject

+The command `kanku init` will create a default `KankuFile` in the current directory, which should give you a good starting point.

+The option `--memory=...` defines the RAM of the virtual guest and is optional.
+The default is 2G of RAM.
+For more options, see `kanku init --help`.

     kanku init --memory=2G --domain_name my-project

+(The `--domain_name` option is not required: if not given, kanku will assign a default domain name.
+However, this can lead to name collisions later on when you create a second VM!)

-### Download, create and start a new guest
+### Create a VM

+Now, `kanku init` only creates the `KankuFile` in your project directory.
+To create the VM, issue the command:

     kanku up

-### Connect to new machine
+### Connect to the VM

-Per default, if it exists, your ssh key is added to the authorized keys file
+Per default, if it exists, your ssh key is added to the authorized keys file.

 Otherwise you can login as